frececco/PCM/README.md

 # Project and Construction Management
-This repository contains examples I made for my students Any suggestion is welcome
+This repository contains examples I made for my students.
+Any suggestion is welcome